Southern Nevada Pickleball

 Unless otherwise specified by an official organizing an event, SNP recognizes the current USA Pickleball Rulebook as the standard for play.

-Click to read the "USA Pickleball Rulebook"
+Click to read the 2025 rules

 "Adopt a safer way and live to play another day."